reading-in-the-alps/rita2-data/README.md

 # rita2-data

-This repo cotains xml-tei data created in the project ["Reading in the Alps"](https://www.oeaw.ac.at/acdh/projects/rita/)
+This repo contains xml-tei data created in the project ["Reading in the Alps"](https://www.oeaw.ac.at/acdh/projects/rita/)

 ## structure